Plymouth-University-Tadhg-Savage/COMP3000/README.md

 # ✈️ JetSetGo

+## This is identical to JetSetGo Repo.
+Mirrored hhere for clarity from PID
 Welcome to **JetSetGo**, the smarter way to find your next adventure!
 Rather than choosing your destination first, simply tell us what *you* want — budget, holiday style, weather preferences — and we'll show you the perfect options across the world. 🌍